dennisinteractive/dennis-react-components/README.md

 const Link = loadable(() => import('./Link'));
 ```

-Ensures that the dynamic loading is handled at the app level instead of the child components getting bundled up unecessarrily inside the Card component
+Ensures that the dynamic loading is handled at the app level instead of the child components getting bundled up unecessarrily inside the Card component.

+This means that both the app and the library need to adhere to the same Atomic structure, which seems sensible in any case.

 ## ToDos